-- Persons with chronic liver disease, such as fatty liver disease, alcoholic liver disease, and hepatitis B or hepatitis C.
+- Persons with chronic liver disease, such as fatty liver disease, alcoholic liver disease, and hepatitis B or C.

 - People who are treated with clotting factor drugs.

 The hepatitis A vaccine is very effective.
 More than 99 percent of people who are vaccinated develop immunity against the virus and will never get hep A even if they are exposed to it.